lodela/reset-CSS/README.md

 ## Why?

-The Why
-This seems like a lot of work.
+Reset styles seem like a lot of work, don't you?.
 Why would you want to do this?

+Two reasons:

+This will save you a **lot of time** and frustration when you are creating complicated layouts with CSS.
+You're the designer.
+You shouldn't let the browser makers decide how any part of your web pages will look.

 Two reasons: